U.S. should recognise Taiwan, former top diplomat Pompeo says | Law-Order

 - United States

-The United States should formally recognize Taiwan as a country, former Secretary of State Mike Pompeo said on Friday during a speech in Taipei.
+The United States should formally recognize Taiwan as a country, former Secretary of State Mike Pompeo said on Friday during a speech in Taipei, drawing a stern rebuke from China for his "babbling nonsense".
 "The United States government should immediately take necessary and long overdue steps to do the right and obvious thing: that is to offer the Republic of China, Taiwan, America's diplomatic recognition as a free and sovereign country," Pompeo said in a speech organized by a Taiwan think-tank.

 Washington ended formal diplomatic relations with Taiwan in 1979 when it recognized the People's Republic of China.
 While Taiwan's official name is the Republic of China, politicians often add "Taiwan" in their public comments.